lithops-cloud/lithops/docs/source/sklearn_joblib.rst

 Lithops supports running distributed scikit-learn programs by implementing a Lithops backend for joblib using Functions instead of local processes.
 This makes it easy to scale existing applications that use scikit-learn from a single node to a cluster.

-To get started, first install Lithops and the joblib dependecies with:
+To get started, first install Lithops and the joblib dependencies with:

 .. code-block:: bash